Folsom Dog Bite Lawyer

 Dog bites can cause severe injuries and scarring.
 In some extreme cases, nerve damage from vicious dog attacks can last a lifetime.
 Emotional injuries and mental trauma are also not uncommon.
 Just as victims of robberies and assaults relive that horrific moment over and over again throughout their lives, dog bite victims often have painful and persistent flashbacks to their attacks.California Dog Bite Law is On Your Side

-Under California law, when someone is attacked and bitten by a dog, the law is generally on their side.
+Under California law, the law is generally on their side when someone is attacked and bitten by a dog.
 This is because California adheres to a strict liability standard.
 This means that the dog owner is liable for any and all injuries resulting from an attack by their dog.
 This is a beneficial standard for an injured claimant since they do not carry the burden of establishing negligence, which is typically required in most personal injury cases.Compensation Through a Dog Bite Injury Claim

-Vicious dog attacks can be excruciating and result in large medical bills and other harms and losses.
+Vicious dog attacks can be excruciating, resulting in large medical bills and other harms and losses.
 That is why it makes sense to hire an experienced personal injury lawyer who will file a claim on your behalf and seek compensation for the following harms and losses:

 If you or a loved one has been bitten by a dog, below is a simple checklist of steps to take to protect your legal rights and preserve the viability of your injury claim:

-- If your injury is serious, go to the hospital immediately.
-Dog bite injuries can be severe if not properly treated promptly.
+- If your injury is severe, go to the hospital immediately.
+Dog bite injuries can be severe if not adequately treated promptly.
 Bites are most commonly puncture wounds that can result in broken bones, lacerations, and scarring.
 Occasionally, dog bites can also transmit bacteria and disease.
-This is why prompt medical treatment is so important.
+This is why prompt medical treatment is so necessary.

 - Identify the owner of the dog that attacked you.
-Sometimes this is easy because the attack occurred on the owner’s property.
-Other times, however, the owner could be more difficult to identify.
-To file a lawsuit, you first need to know the identity of the dog owner.
+Sometimes this is easy because the attack occurred on the owner's property.
+Other times, however, the owner could be more challenging to identify.
+To file a lawsuit, you first need to know the dog owner's identity.